levsero/GoodInvests/README.md

 Users can

 * register and login with an email address, or with Facebook or Google accounts.
-* add companies to their portfolio.
+* Add companies to their portfolio.
-* Rate and comment on comapnies or other users.
+* Rate and comment on companies or other users.
 * Receive a notification when someone rates or comments on them or a company in their portfolio.
 * Mark individual notifications or mark all as read.
 * View User and company profiles